VanHoang85/my_LLMs_journey/README.md

 ### Guide on instruction writing

 A task's instruction can be formulatted in different ways.
-For sentiment analysis, some examples are shown below, in which besides the wording of task, one can specify the output space as a list of labels, elaborate it with information, and/or make it like a cloze test.
+For sentiment analysis, some examples are shown below, in which besides the wording of task, one can (1) specify the output space as a list of labels, (2) elaborate the meaning with information, and/or (3) make it like a cloze test.

 ```
 1. Predict the sentiment of the following text: <input_text>.
 Options are “positive”, “negative”, or “neutral”.